FilkCH/dark-filk-theme/README.md

 # Dark Filk Theme

 This is a theme inspired by [One Monokai](https://github.com/azemoh/vscode-one-monokai) but with a darker setting and more vibrant colors.
+See recommended fonts and settings at the bottom below the screenshots.

 ![Theme Screenshot](https://github.com/tilker/dark-filk-theme/blob/master/screenshots.png?raw=true)